agrifooddatacanada/OCA_training_pathway/README.md

 You can deposit your schema together with your data, or you can put it separately in a repository.

 Be sure to deposit both the Excel Template that you created and the OCA schema bundle.
-The Excel Template will eventually be depreciated as we continue to build the Semantic Engine.
+The Excel Template will eventually be depreciated as we continue to build the Semantic Engine, but for now it is the best human-readable version of the schema.

 # 8. Reference your schema in your documentation